M64GitHub/zigreSID/README.md

 <br>

 ### Minimal Example Code (SDL specific)
-A dedicated player struct `SDLreSIDDmpPlayer` is available for convenience and handles everything internally: SDL initialization, audio callbacks, audio buffer generation.
-Playback is non-blocking, handled in the background.
+If you’re working with SDL, the `SDLreSIDDmpPlayer` struct provides a convenient way to handle playback.
+It fully manages SDL initialization, audio callbacks, and buffer generation internally, making playback effortless.
+Since it runs in the background, playback is non-blocking.
+More detailed examples can be found in the sections below.

 ```zig
 const std = @import("std");